Skip to Content

 How to Size Up a Sewing Pattern

-1. Divide your total increase by the number of seam edges (usually four for bodices)
+1. Divide your total increase across all seam edges — usually four for bodices

-3. Use the slash-and-spread technique for increases up to 2″
+2. Use slash-and-spread for increases up to 2 inches

 Understanding Ease in Pattern Sizing